Corporations borrow vast amounts of money for a wide variety of reasons. Here are some real-world examples:

 ABC stock is trading at $50 per share.

-Bond quotes are more complex and difficult to understand initially.
-If you were to call your broker and ask for a quote on a corporate bond, they might say something like:
+Bond quotes are more complex at first.
+If you called your broker and asked for a quote on a corporate bond, they might say something like:

 The ABC corporate bond is trading at 95 .

-They’re really saying the bond is trading at $955.
-Think about it - which can you say faster?
+They’re saying the bond is trading at $955.
+Compare what’s faster to say:

 Ninety five and a half (95 )